Last Updated on March 21, 2021 by Julia Wilson

 First things first, ask yourself why your cat is jumping up?
 What is the cat doing?
 Stealing food, drinking out of the leaky tap, watching you cook or begging for attention?
 Cats (like all of us) are reward-based, if there is a benefit to them jumping up, they will continue to do so.
 Therefore, pet owners must modify the environment so that it is no longer rewarding to jump on the benches, but without being punished by their human.
 None of us wants to damage the human/cat bond we have.

 Many cat owners are happy for their cat to jump onto kitchen benches, but there are good reasons why this practice shouldn’t be allowed.

-- Safety: There is the chance that your cat jumps onto the hot stove top either burning himself by direct contact with the hot plates or knocking over a pan with boiling liquids.
+- Safety: There is the chance that your cat jumps onto the hot stovetop either burning himself by direct contact with the hot plates or knocking over a pan with boiling liquids.
 He may ingest cleaning products you have used in the kitchen such as bleach in the sink.

 - Hygiene: Tiny particles of cat urine and faeces will be on the paws from using the litter tray.
 These will be transferred to the countertop.
 This may cause no illness in humans but why take the chance?
-What if your cat has been infected with toxoplasmosis or has a parasitic infection which you are not aware of?
+What if your cat has been infected with toxoplasmosis or has a parasitic infection that you are not aware of?